Learning the Medicare Basics

 Original Medicare (Part A and B) helps pay for doctor visits and hospital stays, but it does not cover everything and it does not cover prescription drugs.

-e can help you to select a Medicare Advantage plan (Part C) combine Part A, Part B and often prescription drug coverage (Part D) with some plans may offer additional benefits such as: hearing tests, routine vision, dental exams, wellness programs and fitness membership, often with no additional premium.
+Medicare Advantage plans (Part C) put a cap on your out-of-pocket costs for Part A and Part B services covered by the plan.
+It is called Annual Out-of-Pocket Maximum and it provides built-in financial protection.
+There is no out-of-pocket cap with Original Medicare.
+Many people choose additional coverage by enrolling in one or more private Medicare or Medicare related plans.
+We can help you to select a Medicare Advantage plan (Part C) combine Part A, Part B and often prescription drug coverage (Part D) with some plans may offer additional benefits such as: hearing tests, routine vision, dental exams, wellness programs and fitness membership, often with no additional premium.
 Medicare Advantage plans can also cover more extra benefits than they have in the past, including services like transportation to doctor visits, over-the-counter drugs, adult day-care services, and other health-related services that promote your health and wellness.

 Medicare prescription drug plan (Part D) that help pay for medications prescribed by a doctor or other health care professional.